leitdeux/esp8266-SoilMoistureSensor/README.md

 The ESP8266 runs a program once every hour that takes a soil moisture reading from a houseplant, provides visual feedback via OLED display and sends reading over WiFi to server which then updates a MySQL database via PHP.
 If the houseplant is found to be "dry," an email message is sent via PHP to the user.

-<h4>Tested Hardware</h4>: WeMos D1 Mini (ESP8266) with WeMos-made 64x48-pixel OLED Shield and YL-69/YL-38 soil moisture sensor.
+<h4>Tested Hardware:</h4>WeMos D1 Mini (ESP8266) with WeMos-made 64x48-pixel OLED Shield and YL-69/YL-38 soil moisture sensor.

 ESP8266 code tested and compiled via Arduino IDE 1.5.4.
 The server requires MySQL to store soil moisture values.